masteroftime/Python-Plugin-Loader/readme.md

 much so that you can safely use the documentation on how to write a java plugin; simply translate it into python. the java2py tool may even work on existing java plugins (though no promises).

+See the "Sample plugin using class api" section for a more detailed example.

 your plugin.yml: